Role of RBI in the Indian banking system

 Main Role and Functions of RBI

-- Regulator and supervisor of the financial system: lays out parameters of banking operations within which the country”s banking and financial system functions for- A) maintaining public confidence in the system, B) protecting depositors’ interest ; C) providing cost-effective banking services to the general public.
+- Regulator and supervisor of the financial system: layout parameters of banking operations within which the country”s the banking and financial system functions for- A) maintaining public confidence in the system, B) protecting depositors’ interest; C) providing cost-effective banking services to the general public.

-- Issuer of currency: RBI issues and exchanges currency as well as destroys currency & coins not fit for circulation to ensure that the public has an adequate quantity of supplies of currency notes and in good quality.
+- The issuer of currency: RBI issues and exchanges currency as well as destroys currency & coins not fit for circulation to ensure that the public has an adequate quantity of supplies of currency notes and in good quality.

-- Banker to the Government: performs merchant banking function for the central and the state governments; also acts as their banker.
+- Banker to the Government: performs merchant banking functions for the central and the state governments; also acts as their banker.

 - Banker to banks: An important role and function of RBI is to maintain the banking accounts of all scheduled banks and acts as the banker of last resort.

-- An agent of Government of India in the IMF.
+- An agent of the Government of India in the IMF.

 Instruments of Monetary Policy of RBI :

-As discussed earlier, RBI executes Monetary Policy for Indian Economy.
-The RBI formulates, implements and monitors the monetary policy.
+As discussed earlier, RBI executes Monetary Policy for the Indian Economy.
+The RBI formulates, implements, and monitors monetary policy.
 The Monetary Policy Committee (MPC) is entrusted with the task of fixing the benchmark policy interest rate (repo rate) for inflation targeting.